-- Students remediate by taking an open-ended, short-answer (essay) format exam developed by the course directors. - Remediation occurs in the first 2-3 weeks of Step 1 dedicated study course.
-Course remediation may be integrated with the student's use of UWorld courses as part of the study plan. - A student who scores <70.0% on the remediation assessment or does not adequately engage in the remediation process (as monitored by the course directors) will receive a grade of Fail for the course and be referred to the SEPC. - If recommended by the course directors and approved by the SEPC, a student who has failed the remediation exam of an M2 course will remediate by retaking the full content of the course during a customized 3 week period and taking another customized NBME exam equivalent to the original course exam in scope and difficulty.
+- Students remediate by taking an open-ended, short-answer (essay) format exam developed by the course directors. - Remediation occurs in the first 2-4 weeks of Step 1 dedicated study block (< 3 weeks for a 4 week course; ≤ 4 weeks for Neuroscience).
+Course remediation may be integrated with the student's use of UWorld blocks as part of the study plan. - A student who scores <70.0% on the remediation assessment or does not adequately engage in the remediation process (as monitored by the course directors) will receive a grade of Fail for the course and be referred to the SEPC. - If recommended by the course directors and approved by the SEPC, a student who has failed the remediation exam of an M2 course will remediate by retaking the full content of the course during a customized period (< 3 weeks for a 4 week course, ≤ 7 weeks for Neuroscience) and taking another customized NBME exam equivalent to the original course exam in scope and difficulty. - Students are not eligible to take the Step 1 exam prior to completing all course remediation activities.